mdcbrasil/mysql/readme.md

 Excerpt:
 =======
-Using WHERE IN with a temporary table feed as a parameter, MySql query engine returns an completely unexpected result.
+Using WHERE IN with a temporary table feed as a parameter, MySql query engine returns a completely unexpected result.

 Steps to reproduce:
 ==================